SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ![BPA-17](img/BPA-17.jpg)

 At this point, you should have a functioning RDP.
 The operational status on the screen should say Up for all components with the exception of the RDP Client.
 If any of them says “Down”, you will need to TroubleShoot, go back and double check your settings.
 There is also a Stats link that you can use to sometimes see the Error Messages.

+## Takeaways

+Duration: 1:30:00

+✅  Understand concept of Dead Message Queus
+✅  Understand how to use SAP BPA to process Dead Messages

 ![Soly Image Caption](img/soly.gif)